Joan Littlewood: Later life and death

 After Raffles's death in 1975, Littlewood left Theatre Workshop and stopped directing.
 After a time of drifting she settled in France and became the companion of Baron Philippe de Rothschild, the vintner and poet, and wrote his memoirs Milady Vine.
 In the mid-1980s, she commenced work on her 1994 autobiography, Joan's Book.

-Littlewood died in 2002 of natural causes at the age of 87 in the London flat of Peter Rankin.
+Littlewood died in 2002 of natural causes in London at the age of 87.

 Portrayals

 Littlewood was played by Zoë Wanamaker in the 2017 BBC Television drama Babs, about the life of Barbara Windsor.